luser-dr00g/pcomb/README.md

 The paper also describes modifying the parsers to yield error messages upon failure instead of just an empty list of results.

+ps/pc12 is a cleanup rewrite of pc11.
+It has basically the same functionality but with simplifications where I could manage them.
+It's the best yet.